lachlan-eagling/CPT222-A1/README.md

-# CPT222-A1
+# About
-Assignment 1 - Software Architecture Design &amp; Implementation
+Assignment for Software Architecture Design &amp; Implementation course

-This is the first assignment for CPT222 Software Architecture Design &amp; Implementation via RMIT University (Study Period 3 2017).
+This is the first assignment for CPT222 Software Architecture Design &amp; Implementation via RMIT University.

 The assignment involves implementing a simple coin flip betting game.
 This will be extended to implement networked multi-player functionality in assignment two.